sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/6-Scaler-Paid/1-DSA/5-Arrays-3.md

  Traverse over the aux array, and print the (index+1) for that's false.

 #### Optimal
-Same as above, except we can override the input array to instead of maxing explicit aux array.
+Same as above, except we can overwrite the input array to instead of maxing explicit aux array.

 O(n) time, O(1) space

 Note:
-- If need memory, always check if input may be overridden in a safe way.
+- If need memory, always check if input array may be overwritten in a safe way.
 If yes, we get that space for free.
-Makes O(n) O(1) and algorithm (as if taking aux array) remains same (except some safety override proofs).
+Makes O(n) space -> O(1), and algorithm (as if taking aux array) remains same (except some safe overwrite proofs).

 ## End of arrays
 We're done with arrays